takikawa/racket-dockerfiles/README.md

 where `<dir>` is one of the Dockerfile directories.
 For example, the `head` directory contains a Dockerfile that builds the latest Racket from the git repository.

+Once the image is built, you can run it:

+  `docker run -i <image-id>`

+which will bring up a Racket REPL.
+To find out what `<image-id>` is, inspect the output of `docker images`.

 On Debian, the `docker` executable is called `docker.io`.